 Users spend a significant amount of their day on social media platforms which means they’re interested in diversity of content.
 According to Spredfast, Snapchat users open the app an average of 25 times per day.
 The average Facebook user spends 35 minutes a day on the site.

 It also means that users are looking for content that is relevant and useful.
 53% of Instagram users follow brands.
 75% of Twitter users get their news from tweets.
 67% of Pinterest users check the mobile site while they’re physically in stores, actively shopping… And exactly zero of those users are interested in seeing old-fashioned sales pitches or ten posts a day from your brand that just promotes your newest product.
+And don't forget to maintain some brand consistency by having your social posts designed by professionals.

 Take Chobani’s Pinterest, for example.
 They’re doing a great job of churning useful, relevant, and highly pinnable, exceptionally shareable content that relates to their brand without being an outright sales pitch.